Ghaziabad man with yellow, black and white fungus dies | Health

 - India

-A 59-year-old COVID-19 patient, who was also detected with black, white, and yellow fungus, has passed away here, the doctor treating him said on Saturday.
+A 59-year-old COVID-19 patient, who was also diagnosed with black, white and yellow fungal infections, has passed away here, the doctor treating him said on Saturday.

 ''Kunwar Singh was under treatment but passed away due to toxemia (blood poisoning by toxins) at 7.30 pm on Friday,'' Dr. B P Tyagi, an ENT (ear, nose, throat) specialist at Harsh Hospital in the city's Raj Nagar area, told PTI.
 The doctor said Singh, a lawyer from Sanjay Nagar in the city, had approached him recently with Covid conditions.